clelange/htc-operator/README.md

 - sqlite database
 - cloudevents receiver and listener

+## What happens with each HTCJob step-by-step

-### Htc-operator
+### 1. Job submission

-This is the program that runs in its own pod and updates the `status` field of each HTCJob resource.
-It submits a job to HTCondor based on the resource specification and records the following values in the database.
+The htc-operator pod runs a listener application `build/_output/bin/htc-operator`.
+When an HTCJob is created in the cluster, the operator application reads its `.spec` and submits an HTCondor job based on it.

+### 2. Recording the status of the job

+After the job is submitted, its status is recorded in two places:
+- `.status` field of the HTCJob resource in the Kubernetes cluster
+- sqlite database

+The following values are written to the table `htcjobs`.

 - htcjobName:name of the HTCJob resource
 - jobId: job Id (ClusterId.ProcId)
-- status: job status, which can gain:
+- status: job status, initial value of which is set to '1', but later is changed to '4' or '7'
-  - 1 - the job is running (initial status value)
-  - 4 - the singularity process inside the job returned code == 0
-  - 7 - the singularity process inside the job returned code != 0
 - tempDir: path from which the job was sent (note on this at 'Retrieving the logs from HTCondor')

-Then it waits for the status value to change from `1` in the database to update the status of the resource in the Kubernetes cluster.
+### 3. Listening

+After the submission of the job is recorded, the operator application runs a loop (the Reconcile loop) that checks whether all jobs submitted have 'succeeded'.
+The database is queried every 10s whether all the jobs from `.status.jobid` have the status value equal to '4' in the table `htcjobs`.

+### 4. Running the HTCondor job

-The main code for the operator is in `pkg/controller/htcjob/`.
+The HTCondor job runs the user-defined script in a `singularity` container.
-The operator deployment specification, along with additional resources is defined in `deploy/operator.yaml`.

-### Sqlite database

-The `sqlite` database is composed of a single file that is stored in a `ceph` volume.
-To make a switch to `postgresql`, some minimal changes have to be made to `pkg/controller/htcjob/db.go`, and an example deployment for the database server is in `database/config.yaml`.

-### Cloudevents receiver and listener
+Then, when the `singularity` process exits, its return code is recorded.
+The return code and HTCJob name are given as arguments to the `sender` application, which is run from within the HTCondor job.

+### 5. Updating the job status

-Alongside the main htc-operator program in the operator pod runs a cloudevents receiver.
-Also, each HTCondor job, after the singularity process exits, runs a cloudevents sender executable that sends an HTTP request to the receiver with the job Id and the return code.
-Then the receiver updates the job status based on the job Id in the sqlite database.
+Alongside the `htc-operator` application, in the operator pod runs a `receiver` application.
+When the HTCondor job finishes, the 'receiver' gets an HTTP request from the `sender`, which includes the HTCJob name, jobid and return code, which are used to update the HTCondor job status in the database.

-Code for both executables is located in `cloudevents/sender.go` and `cloudevents/receiver.go`.
+If the return code is equal to zero, status value in `htcjobs` table is set to `4` for that job, `7` otherwise.
+The `htc-operator` application calculates the number of completed jobs during every query.
+If the status is equal to `4`, it contributes to the count of `.status.succeeded`, if it is equal to `7` - to `.status.failed`, and if it is hasn't changed and is still equal to `1` - to `.status.active`.

+### 6. Finishing the Reconcile loop

+When the number of `.status.active` becomes equal to zero, that is, all HTCJobs have completed, the Reconcile loop exits and the state of the HTCJob resource is no longer modified.

 # Retrieving logs from HTCondor